 In 1969 Avalon Hill must have been seeking to up their game.
 Their 1960's designs were stuck in a rut with the likes of Stalingrad, Battle of the Bulge, Guadalcanal, Gettysburg, D-Day, and Waterloo.
 So they took a chance on some new blood with free-lance designs such as Anzio (Dave Williams) and 1914 (Jim Dunnigan).

 The first edition of Anzio was indeed confusing.
-For starters, the counter set had separate game pieces for each step level of every combat unit.
+For starters, the counter set had separate (single-sided) game pieces for each step level of every combat unit.
 This was an emerging wargame mechanic in 1969, quite new to the Avalon Hill faithful.
 The basic game of the first edition used a traditional CRT (D Elim, A Elim, Exchange) and only the full-strength counters.
-So the great majority of counters were not used in the basic game.
-It was not until you got to the advanced game that you switched to the step reduction table and the organization sheets became necessary to track all those game pieces.
+So the great majority of counters were not used in the basic game as first published.
+It was not until you got to the advanced game that you switched to the step reduction CRT and the organization sheets became necessary to track all those game pieces.

 The original rules for the Italian order of battle were a mess, considering how little impact they had on the campaign.
 The mapboard had way to many ambiguities that were not addressed in the rules (as they were in later editions).